K-aynan/k-aynan/README.md

 Hello everyone, i'm Kaynan and i study CS

-Mostly coding and learning from great courses full stack development in Python and Java languages and everything that embraces it.<br>
+Mostly coding and learning from great courses full stack development in Python everything that embraces it.<br>

 Struggling a bit to figure stuff out to not be left behind on this vast world of Tech.<br>